John Moore (bishop of St. Augustine)

-John Moore (June 27, 1835 – July 30, 1901) was an Irish-born prelate of the Roman Catholic Church.
-He served as the second bishop of the Diocese of St. Augustine in Florida from 1877 to 1901.
+John Moore (June 27, 1835 – July 30, 1901) was an Irish-born prelate of the Catholic Church who served as the second bishop of St. Augustine in Florida from 1877 to 1901.

 Biography

 Early life

 John Moore was born in Castletown, County Westmeath, in Ireland on June 27, 1835.
-His family immigrated to Charleston, South Carolina when he was age 14.
+His family immigrated to Charleston, South Carolina, when he was age 14.
 Moore attended the seminary in Charleston.
 He was sent to Europe to study at the College of Cambrai in Cambrai, France.
 Moore then studied theology at the College of Propaganda in Rome.

+Priesthood

 Moore was ordained into the priesthood by Archbishop Antonio Ligi-Bussi in Rome on April 9, 1860, for the Diocese of Charleston.
-After his ordination, Moore returned to Charleston to assume assignments in parishes.
+After his ordination, Moore returned to Charleston to assume assignments in parishes, most prominently St. Patrick's.

 Bishop of St. Augustine

-On February 16, 1877, Moore was appointed by Pope Pius IX as bishop of the Diocese of St. Augustine.
-He was consecrated on May 13, 1877, by Bishop Patrick Lynch at St John Baptist Pro-Cathedral in Charleston.
-At this time, the diocese covered the entire State of Florida.
+On February 16, 1877, Moore was appointed by Pope Pius IX as bishop of St. Augustine.
+He was consecrated on May 13, 1877, by Bishop Patrick Lynch at St John the Baptist Pro-Cathedral in Charleston.
+At that time, the diocese covered the entire State of Florida.

-A contingent of Benedictine monks arrived in San Antonio, Florida, in 1886 initially to serve German immigrants.
+A contingent of Benedictine monks arrived in San Antonio, Florida, in 1886, initially to serve German immigrants.
 In 1887, a yellow fever outbreak in Florida killed several priests in the diocese.
 That same year, a fire destroyed the Cathedral of St. Augustine.
-At Moore's request, a group of Jesuit fathers arrived in Tampa, Florida, in 1888 to replace the priests lost to illness.
+At Moore's request, a group of Jesuit fathers arrived in Tampa, Florida, in 1888 to replace the priests lost there to illness.

 In August 1888, the St. Mary's Home for Orphan Girls was opened in Jacksonville, Florida.
 That same year, yellow fever broke out again in Jacksonville.
-With the local priest William J. Kenny sidelined by the disease, Moore rushed there to run the parish and tend to the sick.
+With the local priest, Reverend William John Kenny, sidelined by the disease, Moore rushed there to run the parish and tend to the sick.